elenabazb/PatchSeq_ION_PC_DE/README.md

 ## Citation
-This script was used to generate analysis and figures in the following publication:
+This script was used to generate analysis and figures in the following publication: [under preparation].

 ## Analysis overview